 - Islay Woollen Mill Scarf

 With its 40 cm (15.7”) x 31 cm (12.2”) x 10 cm (3.9”) dimensions, I wasn’t surprised by just how much I could stuff inside.
-That said, I was impressed how the briefcase maintain its sleek form without bulging.
+That said, I was impressed with how the briefcase maintains its sleek form without bulging.